 Embury plans to open a new campus in the Western Cape in 2019.
 All new campuses are subject to regulatory approval.

-From 2016, Embury offers short courses and our Higher Certificate in Pre-school Education (NQF Level 5) via distance learning.
+From 2016, Embury offers short courses and our Higher Certificate in Pre-school Education (NQF Level 5) and a Diploma in Grade R Teaching (NQF 6) via distance learning.
 Our distance learning courses are supported through Embury Connect and Interact (ECI), Embury's online student portal.
 Through ECI, students can download study material, do online tests, upload assignments, and interact with other students.
 Embury plans to offer more of its qualifications through distance learning in the near future.

 In 1995, Dr Edwina Grossi founded Train-a-Child (TAC) to meet the need for early childhood education and training in Durban.
 In 1999, TAC was registered as a Private Higher Education Institution with the Department of Education (DOE) and gained recognition from the South African Qualifications Authority (SAQA) for its Certificate and Diploma programmes.